mafifafm/pxt-microbit/docs/test/courses/csintro/booleans/activity.md

 * From the Input Toolbox drawer, drag an 'on button A pressed' block to the coding Workspace.
 Duplicate the 'show leds' block with the letter A and connect it inside the 'on button A pressed' block.
 Then, from the Basic Toolbox drawer, drag the 'show number' block to the Workspace and connect it below the 'show leds' block.
 * From the Variables Toolbox drawer, drag a 'PlayerAScore' variable to replace the 0.
 * Let's add a pause before showing Player B's score.
 Use the drop-down menu and select 500 ms. Then, follow the previous steps to show Player B's score.
 Try to complete this without going into the Toolbox!
 Hint: Use duplicates and drop-down menus.
-* The final steps are to add another 500 ms pause and have the micro:bit show the double coins to signify it's ready for another on-shake coin toss.
+* The final steps are to add another 500 ms pause and have the Ragga show the double coins to signify it's ready for another on-shake coin toss.

 Here is the complete program for our Double Coin Flipper.